-The first phase of a streetcar system for Cincinnati operating.
+The first phase of a streetcar system for Cincinnati is operating.
 It is a 3.5 mile line It will travel on a loop from Second Street (at The Banks on the riverfront) to Henry Street (just north of Findlay Market in Over the Rhine).
 It is branded as the Cincinnati Bell Connector.
 For more information, click on Cincinnati

 M-1 Rail, a consortium of private and public businesses and institutions in the Detroit region, developed a plan in 2012 for a 3.3-mile-long streetcar line serving Woodward Avenue in Downtown Detroit.
 Woodward is a major thoroughfare, and provided access for the major streetcar lines in Detroit in the 1940s to the downtown.
 The route operates from Congress Street to Grand Boulevard.
 The system, branded as the QLine, opened in May 2017.
 Service is provided by 6 Liberty Modern Streetcars (Brookville Equipment).
 For more information, click on Detroit